 A student is to have completed all core program courses for the semester prior to the one in which they are currently enrolling with a "C" or better grade.
-Any exception will have to be approved in writing by the Program Coordinator and Division Dean.
-Core program requirements are courses beginning with the following prefix: MFG.
+Any exception will have to be approved in writing by the Program Coordinator and Department Chair.